 RESULTS

-We found evidence for linear (directional) selection (model A in Table 1) on flowering phenology, flower number and shoot height in both study years.
+We found evidence for linear (directional) selection on flowering phenology, flower number and shoot height in both study years (Table 1A).
 Linear selection on flowering phenology and flower number varied among populations in both study years.
-Linear selection on shoot height was constant among populations in 2010, with relative fitness increasing in plants with higher shoots, but varied among populations in 2011.
-We also found some evidence of correlational and non-linear selection.
-Some trait interactions showed significant effects (model B in Table 1), although they were dependent on the population.
-In both study years, we found a significant quadratic effect of flower number on fitness that was dependent on the population (model C in Table 1).
+Linear selection on shoot height did not differ among populations in 2010, with relative fitness increasing in plants with higher shoots, but varied among populations in 2011.
+We also found evidence of correlational selection.
+Some trait interactions showed significant effects (Table 1B), although they differed among populations.
+In both study years, we found a significant quadratic effect of flower number on fitness that differed among populations (model C in Table 1).

-Phenotypic selection on flowering phenology was mediated by the interaction with M. alcon, as it differed between populations where the predator was absent and present in both study years (and phenotypic selection on shoot height did so in 2011, Table 2).
-This was also shown by the significant differences in selection gradients for phenology between both population groups (Fig. 1).
-In populations where the predator was absent, there was selection for earlier flowering (mean ± 95% CI of selection gradients, 2010: 0.22 ± 0.15, 2011: 0.30 ± 0.17), while in populations where the predator was present there was selection for later flowering (mean ± 95% CI of selection gradients, 2010: -0.19 ± 0.15, 2011: -0.10 ± 0.11).
-Values of selection gradients for each population and year are detailed in Appendix S3.
+Phenotypic selection on flowering phenology differed between populations where the predator was absent and populations where it was present (Table 2, Appendix S3).
+In populations where the predator was absent, there was selection for earlier flowering (mean ± 95% CI of selection gradients, 2010: 0.22 ± 0.15, 2011: 0.30 ± 0.17), while in populations where the predator was present there was selection for later flowering (mean ± 95% CI of selection gradients, 2010: -0.19 ± 0.15, 2011: -0.10 ± 0.11, Fig. 1).

-In both study years, early-flowering increased the probability of being attacked by the predator, and this effect was constant between populations (i.e. the predator consistently preferred early-flowering plants in all populations, Table 3, Appendix S4).
+In both study years, early flowering increased the probability of being attacked by the predator, and this effect was constant between populations (Table 3, Appendix S4).
 In 2010, there were differences between populations in the relationship between probability of attack and flower number, while in 2011 the predator consistently preferred plants with higher number of flowers in all populations.
 In 2011, there were differences between populations in the relationship between probability of attack and shoot height.
 There were also differences between populations in the effects of phenology and flower number on predation intensity (number of eggs, Table 3, Appendix S4) in both years studied.

+Multigroup analyses revealed significant among-population variation in selective scenarios (Tables S2.1-2).
+Although there was a high variation between populations and years, models fit for each population (Tables S2.3-5) show that indirect effects of phenology on fitness (i.e. mediated by the seed predator preference for early-flowering plants, which in general reduced their fruit production) were more commonly significant than direct effects.

 The probability of presence of M. alcon was higher in populations with higher abundance of Myrmica ants (Fig. 2A).
 Although there were populations with high ant abundance where M. alcon was absent, in populations where it was present ant abundance was generally high.
-Conversely, neither the mean number of eggs per plant (Fig. 2B) nor the proportion of plants with M. alcon eggs (Fig. 2C) showed any relationship with ant abundance in any of the two years.
+Neither the mean number of eggs per plant (Fig. 2B) nor the proportion of plants with M. alcon eggs (Fig. 2C) was related to ant abundance in any of the two years.

 DISCUSSION

-In this study, we have shown that the interaction between G. pneumonanthe and its seed predator M. alcon is responsible for phenotypic selection on flowering phenology, and dependent on the community context, represented by ant abundance.
-M. alcon selects for later flowering in its host plant, as earlier flowering increases the probability of predator attack and the intensity of predation, although the selection intensity varies among plant populations and years.
+In this study, we have shown that the interaction between G. pneumonanthe and its seed predator M. alcon is responsible for phenotypic selection on flowering phenology.
+M. alcon selects for later flowering in its host plant, as earlier flowering increases the probability of predator attack and the intensity of predation.
 Phenotypic selection on flowering phenology is dependent on the community context, as presence of the predator (although not predation intensity) is related to ant abundance.